jlaso/console-args/README.md

 console-args
 =====================

-This is an wrapper for the $argv global
+This is an wrapper for the argv global

 The difference between arguments and options are:
 * arguments are strings like ```--help```